Monday, May 21, 2012

 If BDSM isn't your kink, don't read it.
 (Please, I pray I don't need to explain this)

 Ooo, now my pet peeve of this current obsession with the book.
 A Florida library has banned the series of books.
 They had copies on order, flying off the shelf, and then suddenly it has to go because of its "pornographic nature."
 The same library has the Kama Sutra on its shelves.
-A decision to keep anyone understand the age of 18 from checking it out, fine.
+A decision to keep anyone under the age of 18 from checking it out, fine.
 Otherwise, they are going against the ethical code for libraries.
 This code is all about equitable access and keeping personal bias out of providing needed services.
 Who cares if the book makes you squeemy Flordia librarians?!
 Your patrons want to read it, and it brings in new people to your awesome fortress of information.
 Feed the damn dragons!!

 Other people have issues with the BDSM elements in general.
 It is a step backward for women.
 It reinforces abusive relationships.
 It creates an unhealthy environment to raise a family in.
 Ect.
 People have, believe it or not, been involved in BDSM for many centuries.
 Today our world has given it new flashy terms and it's getting a lot of media hype and attention (so is sex of any type, really).
 Good for it and the kinky people who love it.
 Why should people be ashamed to enjoy whatever consensual sex they want to have?
 It's not about putting women in their place.
 Men can and are submissive, too.
 It's about exploring how power is involved in sex and trusting your partner soooo much that you allow them to do unspeakable things to you.
 It's about communicating intimately enough that you know when and what your partner needs and wants.
 Vanilla relationships could learn a thing or two from the kinkersters out there.